bjotho/HitoriScala/README.md

-This is a program which aims to solve hitori puzzles as reliably and efficiently as possible.
+This is a program which aims to solve hitori puzzles as reliably and efficiently as possible